D.C.-area forecast: Sunny through the weekend but colder than normal

 Saturday and Sunday are beautifully sunny and winds, while not gone, are on the lighter side.
 However, the cold air is still stuck over us.
 Highs are mainly in the mid-40s with lows centered on the mid-20s (closer to 30 downtown).
 Confidence: Medium-High

 A warm up finally gets underway on Monday that should keep going through much of the week.
-Highs on Monday reach the low-to-mid 50s which is more typical for the date.
+Highs on Monday reach the low to mid-50s, which is more typical for the date.
 Confidence: Medium-High